UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 More feature engineer and selection could be conducted to minimize the affect of correlation among the explanatory variable.
-Furthermore, in order to assess the robustness of the predicting model, we need to test the model with deployment data in real world.
+Furthermore, in order to assess the robustness of the predicting model, we need to test the model with deployment data in real world besides testing with our test data.

 # References